 Many years later, Corrie, her sister Betsy, and their father were imprisoned in Nazi concentration camps for hiding Jews in a secret room in their home.
 Corrie’s sister and father passed away during their imprisonment.
 Corrie was released from Ravensbrück, due to a clerical error, just a week before all the women her age were killed.
 She spent the rest of her life traveling the world, telling people “there is no pit so deep that God’s love is not deeper still.”
 Corrie died at the age of 91.

-I am thankful to be able to share Corrie’s wisdom with you.
+Thankful, Corrie had many years to share her wisdom with us.
 May you grow in your faith in the Lord Jesus, my friend!

 “There is no pit so deep, that God’s love is not deeper still.”